-(b) Location and boundaries.
+(a) Location and boundaries.

-1. No salvage yard or junkyard shall be located within one hundred (100) feet of the boundary of any residential district.
+1. No salvage operation shall be located within one hundred (100) feet of the boundary of any residential district.

-2. No salvage yard or junkyard with outdoor operations shall be located within the zone of contribution to a municipal well, as shown in the most current adopted version of the Dane County Water Quality Plan.
+2. No salvage operation with outdoor operations shall be located within the zone of contribution to a municipal well, as shown in the most current adopted version of the Dane County Water Quality Plan.

-(c) License.
+(b) License.